AnechaPratchayaphanuchat/Thai-Economic-Indicators-Pipeline/readme.md

 ## Schedule

-- **Schedule**: `@once` (รันครั้งเดียว)
+- **Schedule**: `@once` (runs once)
-- **Start Date**: 1 วันที่แล้ว
+- **Start Date**: 1 day ago

-## การใช้งาน
+## Usage

-1. ตรวจสอบว่ามี API Keys ที่ถูกต้อง
+1. Verify that you have the correct API Keys
-2. ตรวจสอบ GCS bucket และ BigQuery dataset
+2. Check GCS bucket and BigQuery dataset
-3. Trigger DAG ใน Airflow UI
+3. Trigger the DAG in Airflow UI
-4. ตรวจสอบ logs ของแต่ละ task
+4. Monitor logs for each task
-5. ตรวจสอบข้อมูลใน BigQuery
+5. Verify data in BigQuery

 ## Error Handling

-Pipeline มีการจัดการ error ดังนี้:
+The pipeline includes error handling for:

-- Request timeout: 30 วินาที
+- Request timeout: 30 seconds
-- SSL verification: ปิดการใช้งาน (verify=False)
+- SSL verification: Disabled (verify=False)
-- API rate limiting: หน่วงเวลา 1 วินาทีระหว่างการเรียก API
+- API rate limiting: 1 second delay between API calls
-- Data validation: ตรวจสอบข้อมูลก่อน save
+- Data validation: Validates data before saving

 ## Dashboard

-ได้มีการนำข้อมูลที่ได้จาก Pipeline ไปสร้าง Dashboard เพื่อแสดงผลข้อมูลเศรษฐกิจไทย ดังนี้:
+The data from this pipeline has been used to create a dashboard displaying Thai economic indicators:

 ![Thai Economic Indicators Dashboard](images/2025-11-24_094959.png)

-Dashboard นี้ชี้ให้เห็นความเชื่อมโยงของค่าเงิน เงินเฟ้อ และอัตราดอกเบี้ยในระบบเศรษฐกิจ โดยค่าเงินบาทมีความผันผวนตามสภาวะตลาด ขณะที่ CPI สะท้อนภาวะค่าครองชีพที่เปลี่ยนไป และอัตราดอกเบี้ยมีบทบาทสำคัญต่อทิศทางเงินทุนและ FX การดูความผันผวน รูปแบบตามฤดูกาล การกระจายผลตอบแทน และความสัมพันธ์ระหว่างตัวแปรทั้งหมด ช่วยให้เข้าใจกลไกเศรษฐกิจได้ครบด้านมากขึ้น รวมถึงมองเห็นว่าค่าเงินบาท หลังหักเงินเฟ้อเคลื่อนไหวไปในทิศทางที่ใกล้เคียงกับสภาวะเศรษฐกิจพื้นฐาน
+This dashboard illustrates the interconnections between currency values, inflation, and interest rates in the economic system.
+The Thai Baht shows volatility based on market conditions, while CPI reflects changes in the cost of living, and interest rates play a crucial role in capital flows and FX markets.
+By analyzing volatility, seasonal patterns, return distributions, and correlations between all variables, we gain a more comprehensive understanding of economic mechanisms.
+This includes observing how the Thai Baht, adjusted for inflation, moves in a direction closely aligned with fundamental economic conditions.